dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-api.md

 If you are on the `Team` or `Enterprise` dbt Cloud plan, you will have access to the dbt Cloud API.

-Common uses for our API would be:
+The dbt Cloud API can be used to:

-- Downloading artifacts after a job has completed
+- Download artifacts after a job has completed
-- Kicking off a job run
+- Kick off a job run from an orchestration tool
-- Creating/modifying/deleting objects in dbt Cloud
+- Manage your dbt Cloud account

-Our API endpoints can be found [here](/
+Full documentation for the dbt Cloud API can be found [here](/dbt-cloud/api).
-    dbt-cloud/api).

 ### How to Access the API